Not enough is shared about acquihires by the startup community. I know because I’ve searched, having gone (going?) through one myself.

 This is where I find myself today.
 But I want to share some thoughts for other acqui-hired startup employees who find themselves here in the future.

 Find comfort in knowing others have been there, will go there, and feel exactly as you feel.
 It’s a roller coaster for everyone involved.

-On one hand, you’re terribly disappointed about 200 different things.
+On the one hand, you’re disappointed about 200 different things.
 You likely experienced an abrupt, radical 180.
-Your future outlook, current workload, and team completely change overnight.
-It can be mind blowing.
-But on the other hand, you’re extremely thankful.
+Your future outlook, current workload, and team change entirely overnight.
+It can be mind-blowing.
+But on the other hand, you’re incredibly thankful.
 Especially when you step back and compare yourself to others in the world.
 You have a job.
 You potentially have a generous retention package.
-You potentially have a bright, new future ahead of you; albeit a different one than you pictured for so long.
-You’re confused as you process everything which is understandable given how much change is taking place.
+You potentially have a bright, new future ahead of you, albeit a different one than you pictured for so long.
+You’re confused as you process everything, which is understandable given how much change is taking place.